murrty/SoloMatchmaking/README.md

 There's a ini file in the folder called "English.ini", it's in English and can be used as a base for translating.

+Some newer stuff is not translatable, until there's more interest in this application it'll only be in English.

 ## :) ##
 please smile